-The program is designed with overall objectives (both general and specific) that are line with the institutional strategy and it has explicit intended learning outcomes.
-The knowledge and skills the program aims at seem to be of the appropriate level to which the program of the study corresponds, according to the European Qualifications Framework (EQF).
+The program is designed with overall objectives that are line with the institutional strategy and it has explicit intended learning outcomes at three levels: cognitive, skills and values/attitudes.
+The learning outcomes the program aims at seem to be of the appropriate level to which the program of the study corresponds, according to the European Qualifications Framework (EQF).
+The proposed program is a non-applied degree with a largely theoretical focus.